 Jewellery Classes

 South Africa's jewellery industry has experienced a major skills drain during the last decade and a half.
 At the same time there are many people currently employed in other sectors of the economy who desperately wish to make a change but are unable to commit to a 3 year diploma course at a university, nor are they able to support their families on the salary they can expect to be paid as an apprentice.
-Maybe you don't exactly want to change your career, but you have always been fascinated by metal smithing and would like to learn how to do it as a hobby for yourself.
+Some prospective students don't exactly want to change their career, but they have always been fascinated by metal smithing and would like to learn how to do it as a hobby for themselves, and I like teaching them :).

-If any of this sounds like you, I offer the following courses which have been designed to develop the skills needed for basic metal smithing.
+This course has been designed for people who wish to learn jewellery manufacturing specifically so they can enter the industry as an entrepreneur, or for young people who would just like to see if this is something they'd like to do.
 You will learn how to melt and cast your own metal, to roll it and shape it, to cut it and pierce it, to construct it by soldering several components together, to prepare and polish the surfaces as well as simple set work.
 These skills should equip you with a solid foundation upon which you can build and improve at your own pace.
 With practice you will be able to produce basic jewellery pieces of high enough quality for selling.
 I'll show you how to price your jewellery and where you can sell it.

 The studio is located in Waverley, Pretoria.
 The address will be supplied upon successful booking.